altunsu/svnserver/README.md

 Reminder !!!
+* Installation may take few time because of packages and internal installations.

-This documentation created test purpose, please use this script with your own risk.
+* This documentation created test purpose, please use this script with your own risk.